AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 3. Finding hidden fractures

-Another application of AI in radiology is detecting bone fractures that are difficult to see with the human eye.
+Another application of AI in radiology is the detection of bone fractures that are difficult to visualize with the human eye.
 AI-powered medical imaging tools can help detect hidden bone fractures by reducing noise and providing more accurate representations of the radiological images.

-Machine learning algorithms can be trained to recognize patterns in radiological images that may signify a fracture or other anomaly, and then alert medical professionals to further investigate.
+Machine learning algorithms can be trained to recognize patterns in radiological images that may signify a fracture or other anomaly, and then alert medical professionals to investigate further.
 AI radiology tools are also capable of identifying subtle characteristics of a fracture that may be otherwise undetected by radiology professionals.

-AI-enabled medical imaging systems can also detect hip fractures, which are usually hard to spot due to the soft tissues in a hip.
-However, such solutions can only enable computer aided detection of anomalies and not work autonomously.
+AI-enabled medical imaging systems can also detect hip fractures, which are usually hard to spot due to the soft tissues in the hip.
+However, such solutions can only enable computer-aided detection of anomalies and not work autonomously.

 4. Detecting neurological abnormalities